What treasure awaits you beneath Pemuteran Bay

 Brief: Small plateau.

-Description: A small plateau rising up from 30+mtrs with steep sides all round and a flat-ish top at 10m.
-A nice little dive, though sometimes visibility can be a little lower than the norm due to it being closer to shore.
+Description: A small plateau rising from 30 m+ with steep sides all round and a flat-ish top at 10 m.
+A nice little dive, though sometimes visibility can be a little lower than the norm because it is closer to shore.
 But lots of little hidey holes and formations make this an interesting dive.

 Kebun Batu (The Rock Garden)& Karang Lestari (Biorock)